feifeibear/long-context-attention/README.md

 3. Enhanced Performance: We achieve superior performance benchmarks over both Ulysses and Ring, offering a more efficient solution for attention mechanism computations.

 4. Compatibility with Advanced Parallel Strategies: LongContextAttention is fully compatible with other sophisticated parallelization techniques, including Tensor Parallelism, ZeRO, and Pipeline Parallelism, ensuring seamless integration with the latest advancements in parallel computing.

+### Use in Megatron-DeepSpeed

+[Megatron-DeepSpeed](https://github.com/microsoft/Megatron-DeepSpeed) employs Ulysses as its method for sequence parallelism and also supports a hybrid parallelism model known as Ulysses-DataParallel.
+If you're interested in integrating the LongContextAttention mechanism into Megatron-DeepSpeed, a few lines of code modification are all that's required.
+For detailed instructions on implementing this change, please refer to the provided patch file located at [./patches/Megatron-DeepSpeed.patch](./patches/Megatron-DeepSpeed.patch).
+This patch has been constructed based on the commit with the identifier `bcedecd1ff788d4d363f3365fd396053a08d65be`.

 ### Test